3500 South MAX: Description

-The 3500 South MAX connected with the TRAX Green Line at the West Valley Central Station and with the Blue and Red lines at the Millcreek Station.
+The 3500 South MAX connected with the TRAX Green Line at the West Valley Central Station and with the Blue and Red lines at the Millcreek station.
 The Green Line provides service from West Valley City to the Salt Lake City International Airport via Downtown Salt Lake City, the Blue Line provides service from Draper to Downtown Salt Lake City, and the Red Line provides service from the University of Utah to the Daybreak Community in South Jordan in southwest Salt Lake Valley.
-The original vision was for the 3500 South MAX to also connect with the future 5600 West MAX BRT line near 3500 South and 5600 West (SR-172).
-(The 5600 West MAX will initially provide service along 5600 West from 6200 South in Kearns north to 2700 South and then connected with Downtown Salt Lake City [including the Salt Lake Intermodal Hub].)
+The original vision was for the 3500 South MAX to also connect with the future 5600 West MAX BRT line near 3500 South and 5600 West (SR 172).
+(The 5600 West MAX will initially provide service along 5600 West from 6200 South in Kearns north to 2700 South and then connected with Downtown Salt Lake City [including the Salt Lake City Intermodal Hub].)

 Route

 The 3500 South MAX was designated as UTA Route 35M.
 Although 35M was discontinued, the majority of the bus stops were shared with UTA route 35, a standard bus route servicing 3500 S. UTA encourages riders to consider route 35 the replacement of the discontinued MAX route.